 The ad also hints at a cryptocurrency angle, and there is some reality to that — Sprott has been working on a way to trade “digital precious metals” using a blockchain, particularly with the OneGold partnership with gold coin retailer APMEX and Tradewind Markets.
 That could possibly create some incremental revenue someday for Sprott, but I wouldn’t hold my breath — gold retailing is a much lower-margin business than asset management, so they would have to attract a huge volume of money to this for it to have any impact.

 So yes, Sprott is looking a bit better to me now than it did back when I first covered Dan Ferris’ pitch in February of 2018, when the takeover of Central Fund of Canada was first getting attention (and ballooning Sprott’s AUM).
-I think the stock is too beaten down now, or at least was before this morning, and I do still hold some that I bought at the beginning of January as a “maybe gold will rise sharply this year” speculation.
-It’s a tiny position for me, and there’s no reason to chase the Stansberry bump the shares got today, but it might be worth watching if you’re looking for a gold play that’s less risky than miners.
+I do still hold some that I bought at the beginning of January as a “maybe gold will rise sharply this year” speculation, so it has recently looked good but has generally trailed my other “exposure to gold” investments until this week.
+It’s a tiny position for me, and there’s no reason to chase the shares on a good day, but it might be worth watching if you’re looking for a gold play that’s less risky than miners.

 Sound interesting?
 Have any thoughts to share with your fellow readers?
 Let us know with a comment below… and in case it’s helpful, we’ve left the comments appended from our previous version of this article that we posted in March.

 P.S.
 We’re always looking for reader feedback on the newsletters they’ve subscribed to — so if you’ve ever subscribed to Extreme Value, please click here to let your fellow investors know what you thought.
 Thanks!